 In submitting assessment and other academic work, students must declare that the contents are their original work and that all ideas and sources are acknowledged and accurately cited and referenced.
 The College views allegations of examination cheating, collusion, dishonest plagiarism, academic fraudulence, and other forms of misconduct very seriously especially in relation to any adverse implications that may later arise for the exercise of responsibilities in pastoral care and leadership if students are found to have been involved in academic misconduct.

-ACADEMIC INTEGRITY, CONTRACT CHEATING COLLUSION AND PLAGIARISM lack the standard of integrity required for academic pursuits.
+ACADEMIC INTEGRITY, CONTRACT CHEATING COLLUSION AND PLAGIARISM

 Academic Integrity: